Disney World’s Monorail Hotels (The Complete Guide)

 While these guides re-iterate some monorail information, they’ll provide specific details for other options like walking, boating, or taking a bus.
 Knowing how to use transportation at Disney World to your advantage is half the battle.

-It’s also important to know the best nearby dining options, when staying at a monorail resort.
-Whether you want a quick-service meal, a cocktail, or a full-scale dinner, there are so many great options.
+Knowing the best nearby dining options when staying at a monorail resort is also important.
+There are many great options, whether you want a quick-service meal, a cocktail, or a full-scale dinner.

 For example, we love to have breakfast or brunch at Grand Floridian Cafe at Disney’s Grand Floridian.
-Of course, you’ll want to get a reservation, but they are relatively easy to obtain.
+Of course, you’ll need a reservation, but they are relatively easy to obtain.

 We enjoy having a late morning meal here on a day we sleep late!
 Here’s a look at the chicken and Mickey-shaped waffle I had on my last visit.

 Additionally, I love to pick up an order of fries and a soda from Gasparilla Island Grill and enjoy it out by one of the pools at Grand Floridian.
 There’s something about enjoying a salty snack out by the pool on a sunny Florida day.